AadiBiswas/rl-portfolio-opt/README.md

 # Reinforcement Learning for Portfolio Optimization

+**VERSION 1 COMPLETE!**

 This project applies deep reinforcement learning to the problem of dynamic portfolio allocation in financial markets.
 Using agents like PPO (Proximal Policy Optimization) and DDPG (Deep Deterministic Policy Gradient), I aim to develop and benchmark strategies across different market conditions and risk settings.
-This framework is intended to support multiple reward "doctrines"—including Log Return maximization, Sharpe-style risk-adjusted return, Drawdown-penalized stability, as well as an industry-realistic composite which dynamically alternates between doctrines.
+This framework is intended to support multiple reward "doctrines"—including Log Return maximization, Sharpe-style risk-adjusted return, Drawdown-penalized stability, as well as an industry-realistic composite mode which dynamically alternates between doctrines.

-**🚧 WORK IN PROGRESS**
+On average, my trained agents achieve **20–25%** alpha over 10K steps, even in execution-aware regimes which account for slippage and transaction costs.
+Some reward doctrines (particularly those penalizing drawdowns) outperform others like simple log-return maximization.
+I intentionally constrained training durations to avoid overfitting, choosing model aggression only when paired with dynamic doctrine switching—which allows the agent to hedge its risk-taking behavior.

+All model checkpoints are uploaded for full transparency, including early failures, overfit variants, and final candidates.

 ## Goals
 - Simulate and evaluate trading agents using historical market data
-- Model transaction costs, slippage, and risk-adjusted returns
+- Model txn costs, slippage, and risk-adjusted returns
 - Extend environments and policy networks for practical portfolio management<br><br>

 ## HOW TO TRAIN AND TEST MODELS IN TERMINAL: